 The Australian Library and Information Association is the national professional organisation for the Australian library and information services sector.

-Membership of ALIA is open to professionals, non-professionals and individuals and organisations alike.
+Membership of ALIA is open to everyone: library and information professionals, professionals from other disciplines, people working in the sector, people who share our values, libraries, library suppliers and other stakeholders.
 We welcome anyone with an interest in libraries and information management.

 - To promote and improve the services provided by all kinds of library and information agencies;

 - To ensure the high standard of personnel engaged in information provision and foster their professional interests and aspirations;

 - To represent the interests of members to governments, other organisations and the community; and